openstack/manila/doc/source/devref/netapp_cluster_mode_driver.rst

 NetApp Clustered Data ONTAP
 ===========================

-The Manila Shared Filesystem Management Service can be configured to use NetApp Clustered Data ONTAP (cDOT) version 8.2 and later.
+The Shared File Systems service can be configured to use NetApp Clustered Data ONTAP (cDOT) version 8.2 and later.

 Supported Operations